What this is

 How an engagement runs

-- Scope - written scope in the proposal, with a defined change-request process for additions.
-Small changes get absorbed inside stated tolerance; larger ones get quoted before work begins.
+- Scope — written scope in the proposal, with a defined change-request process for additions

-- Measure - baseline measurement before launch, tracking templates at handoff, a documented method for telling whether the automation is doing what it’s supposed to.
-We make adoption measurable; you measure it.
-Fractional and Maintenance clients get us measuring with them.
+- Measure — baseline before launch, tracking templates at handoff, a documented way to tell whether the automation is doing its job

 - Maintain — only where it’s been scoped.
 Decided at proposal, not assumed.